mantzas/patron/docs/clients/Clients.md

 **Third-party dependencies**
 github.com/Shopify/sarama v1.30.0

+Each instance of a producer or consumer requires the specification of Sarama configuration; you can use `v2.DefaultConsumerSaramaConfig` and `v2.DefaultProducerSaramaConfig` for sane defaults.

 ## Redis
 The Redis client allows users to connect to a Redis instance and execute commands.
 The connection can be configured using [`redis.Options`](https://github.com/go-redis/redis/blob/v7/options.go).